Frequently Asked Questions

 How do I get a copy of an article if STLCOP does not have it?

-First, verify you covered your bases checking for Library access to the article-- if there is no full-text link in a database, you may still have access to the article.
+First, be sure you've checked for Library access to the article-- if there is no full-text link in a database, you may still have access to the article.
 Please search STLCOP library's journals for an online or print version of your journal title.
 If it's not listed there and you're on campus, check the Becker Medical Library catalog.
 As a final option, request a copy using our MySTLCOP Interlibrary Loan form.

 How do I request an article through Interlibrary Loan (ILL), and how long will that take?